mfarooq2/Product_analysis/README.md

 ## Getting Started

+To get started, follow these steps:

+1. Install the required dependencies:

+       pip install -r requirements.txt

+2. Run the script using:

+       python agent1.py

-To get started, simply run the `agent1.py` script.
-The main function `search_and_compare` will perform a search and comparison for a hardcoded query.
-To change the query you need to modify the code.
+The script's main function, search_and_compare, performs a product search and comparison for a hardcoded query.
+Modify the query in the code as needed.

 ## Contributing